ThirVondukr/passlib/docs/narr/quickstart.rst

 ================================

-Need to quickly get password hash support added into your new application, butdon't have time to wade through pages of documentation, comparing and contrasting all the different schemes?
+Need to quickly get password hash support added into your new application, but don't have time to wade through pages of documentation, comparing and contrasting all the different schemes?
 Then read on...

 ..